Skillter/SynaxicAPI/ARCHITECTURE.md

 id 'io.spring.dependency-management' version '1.1.7'
 }

-Perfect — since **Synaxic API will run on a single machine** (not distributed, not horizontally scalable), we can simplify several architectural decisions while keeping all the core functionality intact.
+Perfect — since **Synaxic API will run on multiple servers** (distributed, horizontally scalable), we need to ensure proper state management and coordination across instances.

-Here’s your **updated roadmap and directory structure**, optimized for **single-node deployment** — no need for Redis clustering, distributed locks, or complex service separation.
-Everything runs in one Spring Boot app.
+Here's your **updated roadmap and directory structure**, optimized for **multi-server deployment** — using Redis for distributed caching, rate limiting, and session management.
+Each server runs the same Spring Boot app.

 ---